-2. Thirty-nine States accompanied their ratifications with reservations or delcarations which declare the prohibitions of the Protocol, as to the reserving State, to be inapplicable as to non-Signing States or toward Signing States which have first violated its provision (i.e., "no first-use").
-Some reservations also include "Allies" of Signing States in this exception.

-3. If the United States ratifies the Protocol, it will probably be desirable to include with ratification (and any reservation which it might wish to make) an interpretive statement.
-Such a statement would set forth the United States position and interpretation as to the Geneva Protocol's effect on the use of C agents such as herbicides, defoliants, the use in warfare of RCA's, and any other points which require interpretation or reservation.
+- 2. Thirty-nine States accompanied their ratifications with reservations or declarations which declare the prohibitions of the Protocol, as to the reserving State, to be inapplicable as to non-Signing States or toward Signing States which have first violated its provision (i.e., "no first-use").
+Some reservations also include "Allies of Signing States" in this exception. - 3.
+Since many States (including the United Kingdom, France and the USSR) have ratified with reservations, the United States may wish to add a "standard reservation" similar to the operative portions of prior reservations relating to "no first use" and "allies".
+Although there is no consensus as to the scope and exact language of a proposed U.S. reservation, all agree that ratification by the U.S. should be accompanied by a reservation which limits the undertaking to a "no first use", but would permit retaliation in the event of use by another state or its allies. - 4.
+If the United States ratifies the Protocol, it will probably be desirable to include with ratification (and any reservation which it might wish to make) an interpretive statement.
+Such a statement would set forth the United States position and interpretation as to the Geneva Protocol's effect on the use of C agents such as herbicides, defoliants, the use in warfare of RCA's, and any other points which require interpretation.
 Interpretive statements which differ from generally accepted interpretations of the Protocol may be considered by Parties as reservations subject to acceptance or rejection.

-C. Should the US ratify the Geneva Protocol of 1925 "Protocol for the Prohibition of the Use in War of Asphyxiating, Poisonous or Other Gases, and of Bacteriological Methods of Warfare", With -- (four options)
+- C. Should the US ratify the Geneva Protocol of 1925 "Protocol for the Prohibition of the Use in War of Asphyxiating, Poisonous or Other Gases, and of Bacteriological Methods of Warfare", with -- (four options)\ - 1.
+A reservation or interpretive statement permitting the United States to use chemical and biological incapacitating agents (Presumably such a reservation/interpretation also would include tear gas and other non-lethal RCA's for which pros and cons are in #2 below.)